xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 <p align="justify">
-As seen above in red, after the **MOV EAX,DWORD PTR [EAX]** instruction is executed, the leaked kernel address is now loaded into EAX.
-Below we are doing the same demonstration with **Immunity Debugger** which shows the leaked **kernel32** address at the stack pane below:
+As seen above in red, after the <b>MOV EAX,DWORD PTR [EAX]</b> instruction is executed, the leaked kernel address is now loaded into EAX.
+Below we are doing the same demonstration with <b>Immunity Debugger</b> which shows the leaked **kernel32** address at the stack pane below:
 </p>